ruma/ruma/CONTRIBUTING.md

 ### Naming

-For internal consistency, ruma uses American spelling for variable names.
-Actual values may differ, as the matrix specification has a mix of British and American English.
+For internal consistency, Ruma uses American spelling for variable names.
+Names may differ in the serialized representation, as the Matrix specification has a mix of British and American English.

 ### Common Types